 Consistent user experience across all analytical use cases

 To explain this principles further.
-With consistent user experience we main to say that even applications with different use cases should work the same way for e.g. filtering, printing, data export, role based access etc.
+With consistent user experience we mean to say that even applications with different use cases should work the same way for e.g. filtering, printing, data export, role based access etc.

 Seamless integration to other SAP Analytical offerings